singnet/dev-portal/docs/products/DecentralizedAIPlatform/CLI/organization-setup-snet-cli/index.md

 # Organization setup via CLI

-## Publishing Organization on Blockchain using snet.cli

-### Setting Metadata
+## Setting Metadata

-#### Create an Identity in snet.cli for Mainnet, if you already have an account with ether , then you can use it , as an example
+### Create an Identity in snet.cli for Mainnet, if you already have an account with ether, then you can use it, as an example

 ```sh
 snet identity create test-user key --private-key <PRIVATE-KEY> --network mainnet
 ```

-#### Add the organization name, id and the type of organization
+### Add the organization name, id and the type of organization

 test-org-name is the organization name and test-org-id is the organization id.

 ```sh
 snet organization metadata-init test-org-name test-org-id individual
 ```

 The following code snippet is included in the metadata file:

 ```json
     "org_name": "test-org-name",
     "org_id": "test-org-id",
     "org_type": "individual",
 ```

-#### Add in description about your organization
+### Add in description about your organization

 ```sh
 snet organization metadata-add-description [-h] [--description DESCRIPTION]
                                            [--short-description SHORT_DESCRIPTION]